 Exposure to other talented students seeking to succeed in the business world will also broaden your professional networks, to the strategic benefit of your current and future career.

 As a cadet you'll have full access to the wide range of Business School support services established to assist you in your academic, professional and personal development.
-Our office of Learning and Teaching offers workshops and other services designed to ensure a smooth transition to tertiary study, mentoring and peer-assisted study sessions to improve your academic performance, and a wide range of other services tailored to meet your individual needs.
+Learning and Teaching in Business offers workshops and other services designed to ensure a smooth transition to tertiary study, mentoring and peer-assisted study sessions to improve your academic performance, and a wide range of other services tailored to meet your individual needs.
 You'll also have access to the Business School's Careers and Employability Office, a business-specific career support service.

 As your cadetship will encompass both work and study, the timetable for cadetship students is tailored to ensure that you meet both your academic and employment requirements.
 The Bachelor of Commerce is available on a part-time basis for students with one of the following majors: